AbdulelahSA/UniversitySystem/README.md

 # UniversitySystem

 UniversitySystem is a Java Swing application for managing student registration, adding teachers, assigning marks, and generating statistics.
+This project is designed for a university GUI course.

 ## Features